 States that have joined the CCM should make it clear that in prohibiting assistance, Article 1(1)(c) of the convention prohibits investment in cluster munition producers.
 All States Parties’ national legislation to implement the convention should include a prohibition on investments in cluster munition producers.
 Alternatively, for instance when the CCM has already been implemented, a separate law on this issue should be established.
 This provides clear guidelines for financial institutions and is in the spirit of the CCM.

-To gather more information, you could take a look at ‘States Banning Investment’ factsheet by PAX.
+To gather more information, take a look our ‘States Best Practices page.
 This shows which countries have passed disinvestment legislation and which countries have made statements that indicate they consider investments in cluster munitions to be banned by the CCM.
-At the time of writing, ten states in total have adopted legislation that prohibits (various forms of) investments in cluster munitions: Belgium, Ireland, Italy, Liechtenstein, Luxembourg, the Netherlands, New Zealand, Samoa and Switzerland.
-To date, 30 states have expressed the view that investments in cluster munitions are or can be seen as prohibited by the CCM.
+At the time of writing, 11 states in total have adopted legislation that prohibits (various forms of) investments in cluster munitions: Belgium, Ireland, Italy, Liechtenstein, Luxembourg, the Netherlands, New Zealand, Saint Kitts & Nevis, Samoa, Spain, and Switzerland.
+To date, 35 states have expressed the view that investments in cluster munitions are or can be seen as prohibited by the CCM.

 The CCM entered into force on 1 August 2010.
 It bans the use, production, stockpiling and transfer of cluster munitions.
 Although the CCM does not explicitly prohibit investment in cluster munitions, the prohibition on assistance in Article 1(1) should be interpreted by states as covering investment in cluster munition producers.
 Investing in a cluster munitions producer means supporting the production of weapons that cause unacceptable harm.
 It runs counter to the norm against the weapon.
 A growing group of states have made interpretive statements indicating that investments in cluster munitions are banned under the convention.